 At the 55-minute mark of the technical assistance recording, there is mention of using stipends for the science of reading professional learning.
 Please clarify if this means we can pay a stipend for teachers to participate in LETRS, but we cannot pay for the LETRS courses and we need to use the courses paid for by the state.
 If that is the case, will KDE guarantee that the state Reading Academies will continue to offer LETRS for the next few years, and should we not include it in our grant budget?
 Level 2 activities in the grant allow for professional learning in the science of reading.
 The KyCL25 grant will not pay registration costs for The LETRS training as long as KDE offers the Kentucky Reading Academies.
 In their application districts should not include a registration cost for LETRS for K-5 teachers and administrators.
 However, awarded districts will have the opportunity to revise the budget and PL plan based on current needs and the availability of science of reading training.
 Level 2 activities will allow for teacher stipends and or release time for teacher collaboration and professional learning related to the Kentucky Reading Academies.

 In the application, may we use the 42% designated for middle and high schools exclusively for middle schools if that is where the greatest need lies?
 If so, may we leave out high school data/information?
 Or are we required to include high school work in addition to middle school?
 The best practice is to align all HQIRs to strengthen transitions between levels.
 However, a district can choose to use the 42% designated for middle and high schools to meet local needs.
-In the application, three years of data for all grade bands, K through grade 12 should be included to give a comprehensive overview of the district's needs.
+In the application, three years of data for all grade bands, K through grade 12, should be included to give a comprehensive overview of the district's needs.
 A universal screener and reading diagnostic assessment are required for all grade bands regardless of the phase of HQIR implementation.

 At what point will KDE consider that districts have met their LEVEL 1 requirements for the grant and may begin to access funds for LEVEL 2 activities?
 Once districts have purchased an evidence-based, high-quality, comprehensive reading program, provided CBPL for 2-to-4 years, and evaluated progress through a universal screener and diagnostic assessment for each age band, then Level 1 is fulfilled.